Instagram Follower Services Reviewed: What | FastSocial

 Are any cheap services worth reviewing?

-The sub-$3/1,000 tier produces consistent outcomes: fast delivery, bot accounts, 70–80% drop within 60 days, engagement rate damage.
-There's enough documentation of this pattern across Reddit and review sites that testing individual services in that tier adds little new information.
+The sub-$3/1,000 tier produces consistent outcomes: fast delivery, bot accounts, most followers gone within 60 days, engagement rate damage.
+The pattern is documented so consistently across Reddit and review sites that individual services in that tier don't need separate evaluation.

 How do I verify retention myself?